wormhole-foundation/wormhole/design/0004_message_publishing.md

 The core Wormhole contracts on every chain will have a method for posting messages to Wormhole, which will emit an event that needs to be observable by guardians running a full node on a given chain.

-The method will allow to specify whether the produced VAA shall be persisted onto Solana or just be circulated on the P2P network.
-Persisting messages will incur an increased fee vs. non-persisted attestations.

 The fees will be payable in the respective chain's native currency.
 Fees can be claimed by the protocol and collected in a fee pool on Solana where they can be distributed according to protocol rules.